Varun-Mohite/Varun-Mohite/README.md

 👋 Hi, I'm Varun Mohite, a dedicated professional with a strong background in Office 365 administration (E-mail, collaboration and IM), currently working full-time in the life sciences and healthcare sector.
-With over ~13.5 years of experience, I specialize in the administration, and automating Office 365 environments, but I'm also deeply passionate about transitioning into the field of AI and Machine Learning.
+With over ~13.5 years of experience, I specialize in the administration, and automating Office 365 environments, but I'm also enthusiastic about transitioning into the field of AI and Machine Learning.

 **🌟 Interests and Goals:**